User-Shabab/2024-GCSE-Revision/README.md

 ## Description

-Notes made on this code.
+Notes made on this code (file: ).
 Once a topic asked for, it will provide the material needed for memorising.
 Mainly for AQA and for these subjects:
 - Biology
 - Chemistry
 - Physics